 Use a social media scheduling tool like Buffer (free) to recycle your old content.

 You don’t need to pretend it’s fresh new content — just make it relevant again.

 For example, “We were looking through our website analytics and noticed a high amount of traffic to this blog post.
 This blog post features ABC; helping managers achieve XYZ”.

 Something like that.

 Don’t go overboard with scheduling content.
 If you’re running a marketing department, it’s likely you’ll have other campaigns and projects requiring their share of the spotlight.

 Schedule your posts over a quarter.
 At the end of each quarter, you’ll have an idea if you posted too often, too little, or if your content held little meaning to your audience.

 Also if deciding to use Buffer, they’ll email you when your queue is empty.
 You can treat that as your trigger to assess performance and schedule more posts.

 7. Volunteer Doing Something You Love

-Either way you cut it, you’re building your reputation and likeability as a volunteer.
+Either way you cut it, you’re building your reputation, likeability, and network as a volunteer.